converged-computing/performance-study/experiments/azure/aks/cpu/size256/README.md

 ```bash
 kubectl delete -f ./crd/quicksilver.yaml
 ```

+The second attempt was not successful.
+The creation was different (I had to manually ask for credentials) and all of the osu tests segfaulted except for one.
+I ran the script 4x to see if more successful results occurred and then gave up, as it's an expensive cluster.

 ### Clean Up

 When you are done, delete the cluster from the web interface.